raspberrypilearning/club-mentoring/en/step_4.md

 --- task ---

 **Use inclusive language**: Use language that is positive and free from discrimination and stereotyping.
 Avoid terms that might be offensive, or any language that excludes or isolates a person from other members of the club.
-It’s important for other members of your club to use inclusive language too.

 --- /task ---